jhausserlab/HiFiAlignmentTool/README.md

 **Please** respect the CSV file structure with: the name of the CSV called channel_name.csv, the filenames as the rows and the channels as the columns.
 The structure given in the mock dataset is the right one.
+**Please be sure that the order of the channels in the CSV file is the same as in the image** (e.g. in CZI channel1 is GFP, channel2 DAPI and channel3 Cy5 -> so in CSV file you have the first column as GFP, second column as DAPI and third column as Cy5)

 **WARNING:** Do not put the special character **|** in any of the names in the CSV files (whether marker names, filenames or channel names).
 This **will** cause errors in the processing of the images

 Here is how your folder should look like where you run the code: